 Acute toxicity data by oral, inhalation and dermal routes indicate that Propylene Oxide is hazardous.
-The studies for the oral and inhalation route performed in rats concluded an oral LD50 of 382-587 mg/kg bw and an LC50 of 9.95 mg/L, respectively.
-For the dermal route, an LD50 of 950 mg/kg bw was concluded in rabbits.
+The studies for the oral and inhalation route performed in rats concluded an oral LD50 of a range of 382 to 587 mg/kg bw and an LC50 of 9.95 mg/L, respectively.